-Creating a document that creates the process for paying your bills does not sound all that glamorous or exciting, but if you were to become temporarily or permanently incapacitated – especially as the result of an accident or something like that – it should be very comforting and reassuring to you to know that your family would not be dealing with what just happened to you while simultaneously trying to figure out where everything is and how to make sure the rent or mortgage gets paid on time, the electricity and insurance gets paid, etc.
+Creating a document that creates the process for paying your bills does not sound all that glamorous or exciting.
+However, if you were to become temporarily or permanently incapacitated – for example as the result of an accident – it should be very comforting and reassuring to you to know your family would not be dealing with what just happened to you while simultaneously trying to figure out how to make sure the bills get paid on time.

-If you were to be incapacitated, the successor trustee, a person who you pre-selected and listed in your trust document, would “step into your shoes” and have the power to take care of the financial accounts in your trust and make sure your bills get paid.
+If you were to be incapacitated, the successor trustee would step into your shoes.
+The successor trustee is a person who you pre-selected and listed in your trust document.
+They have the power to take care of financial accounts in your trust and make sure your bills get paid.
 A trustee can be thought of as the manager of the money and property that a trust owns.
-A successor trustee is the person, who you have selected, who manages the money and property in your trust, if you are unable to do it.
-Again, the successor trustee must follow your instructions in your trust document.
+A successor trustee is someone who manages the money and property in your trust if you are unable to.
+They must follow your instructions in your trust document.

-In addition, with a properly drafted revocable trust under New Hampshire law, you can control not only who gets how much of your money and property, but when each person is to receive it, how they get it, and under what conditions they can get it.
-With just a Will, the only thing you can control is who gets your stuff.
-If someone is to receive money, he or she just gets it all at once, in a lump sum payment.
+In addition, with a properly drafted revocable trust under New Hampshire law, you can control not only who gets how much of your money and property, but when and how each person receives it and under what conditions they can get it.
+With just a Will, the only thing you can control is who gets your things.
+If someone is to receive money, he or she gets it all at once, in a lump sum payment.
 For most people, that is the worst way to receive “free” money.
 It is not likely to be spent wisely.
-For some, it will be spent foolishly and even in ways that will leave them worse off than if they never received it.
+For some, it will be spent foolishly.
+It could even be spent in ways that will leave them worse off than if they never received it.

-Lastly, a revocable trust, rightly, can provide you with a sense of success and a testament to all of your hard work, good decisions, and the love that you have for your family.
+Lastly, a revocable trust, rightly, can provide you with a sense of success and a testament to all of your hard work, good decisions, and the love you have for your family.
 A revocable trust is a very useful and beneficial document to have in your estate plan.
-It can be created so you are able to enjoy its benefits from the moment it is created and for the rest of your life – and afterwards.
-A revocable trust should suit your particular goals and situation, so it is very important that you entrust the task of drafting the documents to an estate planning attorney who will take the time to get to know you and who has the knowledge to draft it correctly.
+You can enjoy its benefits from the moment it is created and for the rest of your life.
+Your family can benefit after you have passed away.
+A revocable trust should suit your particular goals and situation.
+It is very important that you entrust the task of drafting the documents to an estate planning attorney who will take the time to get to know you and who has the knowledge to draft it correctly.